anishj0shi/teched2019-ComCloud-CAA383/README.md

 Kyma is abstracting to some degree the cloud providers.
 Creating and cosuming (3rd party) services, running functions and deploying microservices are working the same way no matter which cloud provider is hosting the kyma system.
 This example should demonstrate, which components are still cloud provider specific and how to adjust them.

+## Limitations

+Refer to sample project setup document for details.

+## Known Issues

+This sample is provided on "as-is" basis.
+Currently there are no know issues for this sample project.

 ## Resources

 Further resources for kyma: